 (e) Maintain a daily medical record of each patient.

-(2) The definition of the home or facility may provide that the term shall not be inclusive of:
+(2) The definition of the home or facility is permitted but is not required to exclude:

 (a) A home, facility or part of a home or facility used primarily for rest;

-(b) A home or facility for the aged or for the care of drug addicts or alcoholics; or
+(b) A home or facility for the aged and/or for the care of individuals with a substance use disorder; or

 (c) A home or facility primarily used for the care and treatment of mental diseases or disorders, or for custodial or educational care.

 Drafting Note: The laws of the states relating to nursing and extended care facilities recognized in health insurance policies are not uniform.
-Reference to the individual state law may be required in structuring this definition.
+Reference to the individual state or federal Medicare or Medicaid law may be required in structuring this definition.

-D. “Hospital” may be defined in relation to its status, facilities and available services or to reflect its accreditation by the Joint Commission on Accreditation of Healthcare Organizations.
+C. “Hospital” means in relation to its status, facilities and available services or to reflect its accreditation by the Joint Commission.

 (1) The definition of the term “hospital” shall not be more restrictive than one requiring that the hospital: